 The first-ever facials-only shop hits the market

-What is really special about skoah is that since the Scotts opened their first facials-only shop in Vancouver’s Yaletown district in 2001, there is still nothing like skoah on the market.
+What is really special about skoah is that since the opening of their first facials-only shop in Vancouver’s Yaletown district in 2001, there is still nothing like skoah on the market.

 “When we visited dozens of spas as consumers, we knew that a big way to differentiate ourselves was to find a service where we could be the best in the world,” Chris says.
 “Full-service spas were the norm, and they offered dozens of services.
 Rather than being educational, so that customers could continue down a path of excellent skin care, they were a luxury item that only served the purposes of relaxation.
 People thought we were crazy by only focusing on facials, but facials are really the gateway to feeling happy about how you look — which is what we’re really after.
 When you make the experience affordable and membership-based, you have customers who are coming to you to improve the way they look rather than enjoy an extravagant day of luxury.
 We take that a step further by marrying this experience to a product line and an education about which products you need to get the results you want.”

 The Scotts set out to create a different type of “spa experience.”
 They didn’t stop at providing one affordable service; they wanted to change that atmosphere.
 Skoah is far from whale music and pan pipes; our locations are chic, inviting, gender-neutral, warm spaces.
 They also wanted to change the attitude that customers picked up on when they walked in a traditional spa; instead, creating a blissful and relaxing experience that also respects the value of a guest’s time.